-1) Look at professionally designed rooms: Buy magazines and clip out rooms you like.
-Go the your local bookstore and browse the home and design section.
-Look for things that please you; the color of the room, the feel of the design, a specific light fixture or piece of furniture, the way the room looks overall.
-Is there something that grabs your attention?
-The elements of styles that you like will become clear and help you add them to your design.
+1) Look at professionally designed rooms: Buy magazines and clip out images of rooms you like.
+You can do the same from on-line sources.
+Go to a library or bookstore and browse the design section.
+In each image, look for things that please you; the color of the room, a particular piece, the feel of the design, a specific light fixture or treatment, or even the way the room looks overall.

 |Cottage style.
 Casual and classic with, bead board, white hues, warm woods.|

 2) Visit furniture shops and walk through the room arrangements noting what you like.
-Ask questions of the sales representative or take brochures about the arrangements to help identify specific items.
+You can ask questions of the sales representative or take brochures about the arrangements to help identify specific items.

 3) Take a design style quiz.
 These are more superficial but do guide you in overall style.
 Putting a name to a style can often help you during shopping trips when you are able to ask for "a Neoclassic style lamp."
-Do back-up research on-line through blogs, furniture and design web sites, and image searches.
-Identifying styles with names such as "Classic Bohemian" are of no use, however, because there aren't common elements associated with made-up names!
+Do back-up research through blogs, furniture, and design web sites

 |Traditional living room with antiques, rich hues, classic furnishings.|

 4) Attend local design shows, lectures, and events.
-Your local chapter of ASID - The American Society of Interior Designers often schedules lectures on design for the public.
+Your local chapter of ASID - The American Society of Interior Designers - often schedules lectures and events for the public.
 Is there a show house nearby?
 Are there Home & Garden shows you can attend?
 Visit them and take notes.